madelinegarrett/Lab-15-StatsSloths-/README.md

 ## Data
 * The data we are using is avacado data from 2015 to March 2018. https://www.kaggle.com//avocado-prices
+* This is a graph of Average Avocado Prices over time.
+It is seperated for both Convetional and Organic

+# Findings
 ```{r}
 Adata
 Atime <- Adata %>%